grimme-lab/xtb_docs/source/gbsa.rst

 --------------------

-In this chapter, all neccessary information will be given in order to use the implicit solvent model GBSA in xTB calculations.
+In this chapter, all neccessary information will be given in order to use the implicit solvent model ALPB in xTB calculations.
 Parameterized solvents and available grids are given as well.

 .. contents::